Multi-center validation study of automated classification of pathological slowing in adult scalp electroencephalograms via frequency features: Introduction

 \begin{figurehere}

 \end{figurehere}

+In this paper, we proposed three automated systems for detecting pathological slowing in EEG (see Table \ref{tab:EEG_system_summary}): Threshold-based Detection System (TDS), Shallow Learning-based Detection System (SLDS), and Deep Learning-based Detection System (DLDS).
+The systems detect slowing at single-channel EEG segments (channel-level), multi-channel segments (segment-level), and full EEGs (EEG-level), allowing us to detect slowing at all scales (see Figure \ref{fig:classification_level}).
+The TDS performs segment- and EEG-level classification without a trained machine learning or deep learning-based channel-level EEG slowing detector.
+Instead, it uses simple thresholding.
+By contrast, the SLDS and DLDS perform the classification in two stages.
+The first stage deploys a shallow learning or deep learning-based slowing detector to detect slowing at the channel-level.
+The second stage utilizes the channel-level detections to identify slowing in EEG segments or full EEGs.

-The ULS was designed as a benchmark to assess the improvement afforded by a system with a supervised channel-level slowing detector.
+The TDS was designed as a benchmark to assess the improvement afforded by a system with a machine learning or deep learning-based channel-level slowing detector.
 Meanwhile, we implemented a shallow and deep learning model for the channel-level slowing detector to quantify the advantages of deep learning.
-To the best of our knowledge, this current study is the first to design channel-, segment-, and EEG-level classification systems.
-Additionally, this study is the first to detect pathological slowing in EEG without any information on the neurological disorder.
-As far as we know, all prior studies concentrate on detecting neurological disorders from EEG that cause EEG slowing, but do not directly detect slowing.
+To the best of our knowledge, this current study is the first to design channel-, segment-, and EEG-level slowing classification systems.
+Additionally, this study is the first to detect pathological slowing in EEG without information about the potentially underlying neurological disorder.
+As far as we know, all prior studies concentrate on detecting neurological disorders from EEG, which usually also generate EEG slowing.
+The channel-level slowing detector is implemented to detect slowing at single-channel EEG channels.
+Meanwhile the segment- and EEG-level slowing classifier are implemented to illustrate that our systems are capable of detecting abnormal amount of slowing in EEGs of various lengths, from a short 5s multi-channel EEG segment to multi-channel routine EEG recordings of 30min or longer.

 We validate the performance of the proposed systems on multiple datasets by considering two real-world scenarios.
 In the first scenario, we assume to have access to some past EEGs (around 50 to 100 EEGs) and their clinical reports.
-With the data, we can retrain the classification system to perform predictions on EEGs from that center in the future.
+With the data, we can retrain the classification system to perform predictions on EEGs from other patients from the same center in the future.
 To assess the performance of the system in this scenario, we apply Leave-One-Subject-Out (LOSO) cross-validation (CV) for each institute (dataset) separately.
 In LOSO CV, we select one subject for testing and the remaining subjects to train the classification system.
 We repeat this for each subject and compute the performance of the systems across all the subjects.

 In the second scenario, we assume that no EEGs nor clinical reports are available from the new center for calibration.
 Instead, we utilize existing datasets to train the classification system to predict the labels of those EEGs from the new center.
 We evaluate our proposed systems under this scenario by Leave-One-Institution-Out (LOIO) CV.
 First, we select an institute of our pool of participating institutes (cf. Section 2.1) and leave it out for testing.
 The EEGs from the remaining institutes are employed to train the classification system.
 We repeat this for each institution.